hed95/cop-file-upload-service/README.md

 ## Introduction

-File upload service built with [NodeJS](https://nodejs.org) which accepts a file, performs validation, runs a virus scan and stores the files in S3.
+A service built with [NodeJS](https://nodejs.org) to upload and download files to/from a storage service.
+The service performs validation and virus scanning on the uploaded files.
+Currently S3 is supported for storage.

 ## Using the API

-The API can be used to upload and download files to/from a storage service.
-Currently S3 is supported.

 ### Uploading a file